MrFlyingPizza/bgc-promo-gear-reworked/CONTRIBUTING.md

       separated from the API.
     - Each exposed top-level objects must have its own package under `api`.
 Top-level objects are objects that are exposed to the user to be seen as existing independent of the existence of another object.
-For example, `api.product`, product is a top-level object by definition.
+For example, `api.products`, product is a top-level object by definition.
+These package names must be plural.
-    - Each object must have a package each for public and secured endpoints.
-This is because the data from public request and response can be very different to the data in secured endpoint, and different data needs different DTOs and different processing.
-For example, the API should only expose to the public the products that are published, which is a subset of the products that are exposed to admins.
-Admins should have access to all products, not to mention the public cannot delete or modify products.
-Hence, `api.product.secured` and ` api.product.general` (public is a reserved keyword), each with their own services, controllers and DTOs.
+    - Each exposed object must have its own package, within this package contains its own `dto` package which contains `general` and `secured`. `general` is for public endpoint DTOs, `secured` is for secured endpoint DTOs.
     - Services should only be used by the respective controller and other services serving the same controller, therefore service methods must be only package-private or more strict unless it is a helper method.
     - Controller methods must be private because they are limited to handling API requests and returning responses